wh629/wh629.github.io/resume.md

 #### Counterfactually-Augmented NLI Data

-(Jun 2020 --- Aug 2020)

-- Researched properties of counterfactually-augmented NLI training data by evaluating RoBERTa-based models on out-of-domain examples to test generalization and challenge examples to test robustness to distractors
+- Researched properties of counterfactually-augmented NLI training data by evaluating RoBERTa models on out-of-domain examples and challenge examples to test generalization and robustness
-- Analyzed the lexical diversity of counterfactually-augmented training sets to understand the effectiveness of similarity constraints on augmented examples and whether improvements are a result of greater diversity from larger dataset size
+- Analyzed the lexical diversity of counterfactually-augmented training sets to understand the effectiveness of minimal edit constraints and the role of dataset size

 #### Task Sensitivity to Problem Formalization

-(Feb 2020 --- Jun 2020)

-- Coordinated several hundred training runs on New York University's high performance computer cluster to train RoBERTa-based models on seven Winograd Schema Challenge (WSC) task formalizations
+- Coordinated several hundred training runs on a high performance computer cluster to train RoBERTa and BERT models on seven Winograd Schema Challenge (WSC) task formalizations
-- Analyzed and visualized results using Pandas and Matplotlib to perform an ablation analysis between two popular WSC formalizations and attribute the 6% difference in test accuracy
+- Analyzed and visualized results using Pandas and Matplotlib for an ablation analysis between two popular WSC formalizations to attribute an 11-21% difference in validation accuracy